102.0 -- School Safety and Security

 102.5 — Student Identification Badges

 The Sarasota County School District issues student identification badges at some schools.
-At schools where the program has been implemented, these badges are used to identify students and to check out material from the media center.
+At schools where the program has been implemented, these badges are used to identify students, in our cafeteria, and to check out material from the media center.
 Each student is responsible for the security of their badge and has it available while on school grounds, during field trips or as directed by their teacher/administrator.
 If a student does not follow this procedure, he or she may be disciplined according to the Code of Student Conduct.
+What happens when the badge is lost?

 102.6 — Critical Incidents at Schools